 The Disney Princess Toddler dolls are products offered by the Disney corporation, which holds the trademark for them (™).
 Please visit the Disney Toys website to learn more about their company and its trademarked toys.

 The Hearts for Hearts Girls, Dolls and Games are owned by the Playmates Company International, which holds the registered trademark for these toys.
 It should be noted, that for each H4H doll purchased, the Hearts for Hearts company donates a portion of their proceeds to World Vision, a global humanitarian organization.
-To learn more about the Hearts for Hearts company’s charitable donations, click here.

 The Wellie Wishers and the 18 inch American Girl dolls mentioned in this blog post are products offered by Mattel, which holds the registered trademark for them (™).
 Please visit the Mattel Toys website to learn more about their company and its trademarked toys.

 Little Miss Matched dolls* were a product of the Tonner brand of toys.
 At the time of this publication, to the best of my knowledge, the Tonner company (although no longer producing dolls) still holds the trademark rights to them (™).
 You can learn more about Robert Tonner’s brand of dolls on Wikipedia or by googling the dolls by name (i.e. “Little Miss Matched — dolls”).
 Robert Tonner has been known to speak at, and even sell dolls at doll shows, from time to time, but to the best of my knowledge, his company no longer produces dolls.